kimou6055/WePrompt/Readme.md

 ### RavenApi folder :

-20B_tokenizer.json : model's tokenizer
+-20B_tokenizer.json: The model's tokenizer, essential for processing text inputs.

-convert_model : strategy model converter for better and faster model loading RavenApi : the Raven model as an API
+-convert_model.py: A strategy model converter that optimizes and speeds up the model loading process.

-RavenCloud : interact with the raven model with the CLI weprompt.ipynb : a jupyter notebook to run the model , the terminal is needed.
+-RavenApi.py: The implementation of the Raven model as an API, enabling seamless integration with other applications.

+-RavenCloud.py: A CLI (Command-Line Interface) for interacting with the Raven model directly via the terminal.

+-weprompt.ipynb: A Jupyter notebook for running the model.
+Note that the terminal is required for execution.

 ### instructions folder :

-ProjectAdvisor: initial prompt that will guide the model to be a ProjectAdvisor
+-ProjectAdvisor.py: An initial prompt that guides the model to function as a ProjectAdvisor.

-SQLAdvisor: initial prompt that will guide the model to be a SQLAdvisor restrict the model to a certain use allows you to controle it.
+-SQLAdvisor.py: An initial prompt that guides the model to function as an SQLAdvisor.

+Restricting the model to specific use cases allows for better control and performance.
 ### users folder :

-contains users directory with subdirectories for their conversations.
+The "users" folder contains directories for individual users, each containing their respective conversations.

 # Project Explanation :

+The primary objective of this project was to explore the capabilities of the generative text model called RAVEN in its version 4, driven by an open-source community.
+Additionally, it aimed to assess the model's vision regarding future outputs and projects.

+# Project implementation :
 ### Prerequirments
 Python 3.4+
 Virtualenv
 pip

 ### Installation